DeclanAS/Discord-Bot-v2/README.md

   - Stops the current song all together, and deletes the queue elements.
 - \[prefix\] **help**
   - Prints out helpful information.

-## TODO:
-- Add more commands.
-- Add more comments
-- Refine dependencies.